 City Advisory Group Meetings

-All City Advisory Group meetings, excluding Planning Commission and the Design Review Board, are canceled until June 30 due to Gov. Jay Inslee’s “Stay Home, Stay Healthy” order issued on March 23.
+All City Advisory Group meetings, excluding Design Review Board, Planning Commission and the Race Equity Task Force, are canceled until June 30 due to Gov. Jay Inslee’s “Stay Home, Stay Healthy” order issued on March 23.

 Click here for more information on the City’s COVID-19 response.